Qumulo/cluster_device_monitor/README.md

   2. Will the same alert be sent for an unhealthy device if it was already sent?
      - No, the script has logic to review the previous run of the script and will not generate a new email unless a new (unhealthy) change occurs.

+### Notes
+The script has some limitations or caveats; they are:
+  * Email server or relay must speak SMTP over port TCP 25.
+  * Script must be run to alert; the recommended method is a `cron` job that runs as often as desired.
+  * It will send one email alert per JSON object in the configuration file.
+  * If you would like to test this on a local email server, please see [Test Email Server](#test-email-server)

 ## Examples
 An example configuration is uploaded to this GitHub for ease of use, `example_config.json`.
 Use this as a template to build your own rule set.
 The email alerts will be similar to these: